 So, what happens if 2019 was a good year and 2020 was bad because of covid?
 In 2020 many families across the country took an income hit.
 Maybe their business was shut down and there was a particular field or in their industry, and they were not allowed to work.
 The government made those restrictions, and those restrictions caused a lot of income problems for a lot of families in the calendar year 2020.
 Fast forward to today in 2021 you’ve already filed your 2020 tax return or a will by October 2021.
 Let’s say your income for 2020 was not so good.
 You will have a problem even if your p and L year to date in 2021 is higher.

 So, here’s what you can do…

 - Get a CO signer-Getting a CO signer provides additional income or an income or another borrower on the application that helps meet the debt-income ratio requirement.
 You can always refinance the CO signer off down the line when you show income.

 - Change loan programs-example can you go from conventional to FHA or vice versa

 - Put more money down

-While it might not be the most pleasant thing in the world to have to do the reality of it is if you’re going to show big income to IRS you’re going to have to write a check or you don’t show big income to IRS and guess what?
-You still have to write a check to go with a unique loan such as a bank statement loan.
-Either way, you’re writing a check so you might as well get a lower interest rate better terms, and a more affordable sustainable mortgage payment based on the income reported.
+While it might not be the most pleasant thing in the world to have to do the reality of it is if you’re going to show a big income to IRS, you’re going to have to write a check, or you don’t show big income to IRS, and guess what?
+You still must write a check to go with a unique loan such as a bank statement loan.
+Either way, you’re writing a check so you might as well get a lower interest rate better term, and a more affordable sustainable mortgage payment based on the income reported.

 Looking to finance a mortgage?
 Get a quick and easy quote today!